The U.S. Food and Drug Administration approved Elmiron in 1996. Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson, manufactures the drug.

 After three months, people taking Elmiron should visit their medical providers to see if there is improvement in symptoms.
 If there is no improvement, patients may continue taking the drug for another three months.
 Treatment beyond six months hasn’t been evaluated for safety or effectiveness in clinical trials.

 Researchers studied Elmiron’s safety in an unblinded clinical trial of 2,499 IC patients.
-The most common side effects occurred in one to four percent of people.
+The most common side effects occurred in 1% to 4% of people.

 Elmiron is a weak anticoagulant about 1/15th the strength of heparin.
-In a study of 128 people who took 300 mg of Elmiron each day, about 8 patients (6.3 percent) suffered rectal hemorrhage.
+In a study of 128 people who took 300 mg of Elmiron each day, about eight patients (6.3%) suffered rectal hemorrhage.
 Other bleeding complications have been reported.

-Other side effects that occurred in one percent or less than one percent of participants include vomiting, flatulence, constipation, anemia, allergic reactions, photosensitivity, cold-like symptoms, itchy skin, conjunctivitis, tinnitus and retinal hemorrhage.
+Other side effects that occurred in 1% or less than 1% of participants include vomiting, flatulence, constipation, anemia, allergic reactions, photosensitivity, cold-like symptoms, itchy skin, conjunctivitis, tinnitus and retinal hemorrhage.

 Warning for Retinal Pigmentary Changes